-Please pay attention to the SHAPE and SIZE of your guinea pigs' head, no matter how old.
-Again, if it's very thin and pointy head, consider it a baby and take appropriate precautions.
+ALWAYS pay attention to the SHAPE and SIZE of your guinea pigs' head.
+If it's very thin and pointy, you should take the necessary precautions.